-In fact if you can boil water you can make icing.
-Well at least the recipe for icing I grew up with.
+In fact, if you can boil water you can make icing.
+Well, at least the recipe for icing I grew up with.
+It truly is the simplest icing recipe ever!

 This recipe iced pretty much every cake and cookie in my home growing up.
 The only thing that changed was the color or the sprinkles on it.